Skip to main content

 What are the Major DevOps Challenges and Issues?

 Drawbacks with DevOps are more challenging.
-Let’s explore what those challenges are.
+Let’s explore those challenges.

 Before DevOps, developers and operational staff members worked in different groups.
-But, with DevOps, the developers pass off the iterative update, and operations staff must test.
-And this is just one aspect of DevOps services.
-There are many other changes that the team would have to comply with, and this may cause problems and friction.
+However, with DevOps, the developers pass off the iterative update, and operations staff must test it.
+This is just one aspect of DevOps services.
+The team must comply with many other changes, which may cause problems and friction.

 The team may be left in a lurch as DevOps principles require training.
 And given the culture shift, trained hands are required at the helm.
-However, searching for talent is a task by itself, and most do away with this aspect by having an MSP handle the DevOps production.
+However, searching for talent is a task in itself, and most do away with this by having an MSP handle DevOps production.

 The tandem working style will likely confuse who is working on what.
-Therefore, proper demarcation of the work is needed, for it would waste time if this challenge is not overcome.
+Therefore, proper work demarcation is needed, as failing to overcome this challenge would waste time.

 Useful link: 8 DevOps Adoption Challenges Businesses Must Overcome